ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 Before you install the F5 BIG-IP service, review the following considerations.

-Based on the license model and bandwidth that you select, two BIG-IP VE VMs (virtual machines) are deployed with the following configuration:
+Based on the license model and bandwidth that you select, two BIG-IP VE VMs are deployed with the following configuration:

 | Maximum Bandwidth | License Model: Good | License Model: Better | License Model: Best |
 |:------------------|:--------------------|:----------------------|:--------------------|